 While we cannot speed up the claims process for your insurance company, we will expedite the time it takes to collect and send all necessary documentation in the process of filing your claim, as well as all subsequent negotiations with your insurance company.
 Because of our experience, we can perform all of these tasks in a matter of hours, ensuring the utmost efficiency on our end.

+Public adjusters work on a contingent fee basis.
+Therefore, our payment is a percentage of your insurance settlement.
 The state allows a maximum of 10% adjustment fee, and this fee is negotiable.
-The fee is waived if the insured uses On-Site Adjusting as the restoration contractor.
+However, the fee is waived if you use On-Site Adjusting as your restoration contractor.

-Yes, the claim is on average increased by 30%-50%.
-This will increase your budget on material costs.
-Also, if you use On-Site Adjusting as your contractor the adjustment is free allowing increased budgets for repair.
+Yes, it is.
+Hiring a public adjuster can increase your settlement by 30% to 50%.
+This will also increase your budget on material costs.
+Additionally, if you hire On-Site Adjusting as your contractor, the adjustment is free allowing increased budgets for repair.

-While your insurance company may be upset at the prospect of paying out a higher settlement, they will be happy to work with a professional party who is experienced in the claims and negotiations process.
+While your insurance company might not like the prospect of paying out a higher settlement, they will be happy to work with a professional party who is experienced in the claims and negotiations process.
 Overall, your insurance company understands that negotiating with a public adjuster is the fastest, most reliable method of settling a claim.

-Public adjusters are able to dedicate more time for each claim than the insurance company adjuster, so they can detect details that may otherwise be overlooked.
-With thorough soot, chemical, and moisture mapping, we can show insurance company adjusters hidden or overlooked damages to justify an increased repair estimate.
-Typically, this results in a higher settlement for the policyholder.’
+Public adjusters dedicate more time to each claim than the insurance company adjuster.
+Therefore, they detect details that the insurance adjuster may overlook.
+With thorough soot, chemical, and moisture mapping, we can show insurance company adjusters hidden or overlooked damages.
+This helps us justify an increased repair estimate.
+Typically, this also results in a higher settlement for the policyholder.

 There are three possible candidates:

-• Individual property owner (you), who may lack the experience needed to estimate the claim.
+• The individual property owner (you), who may lack the experience needed to estimate the claim.

-• Attorney, who charges up to 30% without providing restoration services.
+• An attorney, who may charge up to 30% without providing restoration services.

-• Public adjuster (us), who is licensed and experienced to both restore the property and negotiate the maximum possible settlement.
+• Public adjusters (us), who are licensed and experienced to both restore the property and negotiate the maximum possible settlement.

 No, this is illegal.
 Contractors do not have the qualifications or experience to negotiate with your insurance company.

-No. This contractor is a preferred vendor of the insurance company and is loyal to the insurance company and not you, the policyholder.
+No. These contractors are preferred vendors of the insurance company.
+They are also often part of third-party administrator programs.
+Therefore, they are loyal to the insurer and not you, the policyholder.
+Contractors recommended by your insurer will often cut corners to save the insurer money.
 This will minimize your claim and in turn lower your restoration budget.

 Need some help?